-At the outset, implementing agencies and ORIA will work collaboratively on PA and RIS, with assistance from the international experts, to the learn how to produce good analysis.
+At the outset, implementing agencies and ORIA will work collaboratively on PAS and RIS, with assistance from the international experts, to the learn how to produce good analysis.

 Over the course of 2012, the ORIA's role will transition to one of capacity builder and assessor.
-IA will be expected to produce PA and RIS with little or no assistance from the international experts (assistance will be provided by ORIA).
-The PA/RIS will then be submitted to ORIA for review.
+IA will be expected to produce PAS and RIS with little or no assistance from the international experts (assistance will be provided in the future by ORIA).
+The PAS/RIS will then be submitted to ORIA for review.